zopefoundation/developer_docs/source/development-culture.rst

 ----------------------

-Each project should consist of a single, top-level project folder in Subverion, containing three conventional folders:  ``trunk``, where the majority of development work occurs, ``tags``, containing the "pristine" tags made when releasing the project, and ``branches``, containing both "maintenance" branches where bug fixes to a released version might be
+Each project should consist of a single, top-level project folder in Subversion, containing three conventional folders:  ``trunk``, where the majority of development work occurs, ``tags``, containing the "pristine" tags made when releasing the project, and ``branches``, containing both "maintenance" branches where bug fixes to a released version might be